Identity Cloud

 • You promote it to staging or production when you are ready.

-What if I need to roll back a configuration?
+What if I need to revert configuration?

 How long does the promotion process take?